Table of Contents

 The Maya Forest Garden in Central America

-Maya communities in Mexico and Guatemala manage "forest gardens" that blend fruit trees, medicinal plants, and timber species.
-This agroforestry system mimics natural forest structure and provides year-round food and income.
-Research from the Centro Agronómico Tropical de Investigación y Enseñanza (CATIE) shows that Maya forest gardens store more carbon than neighboring secondary forests.
-These practices are rooted in the Maya worldview that humans are stewards, not owners, of the land.
+Research conducted by the Centro Agronómico Tropical de Investigación y Enseñanza (CATIE) has demonstrated that Maya forest gardens store more carbon than neighboring secondary forests, contributing to climate mitigation.
+These practices emerge from a Maya worldview that sees humans as stewards, not owners, of the land—an ethic that fosters sustainability and resilience.

 The Path Forward: Respecting Culture for Sustainability

 Land use and environmental management are never purely technical challenges; they are deeply cultural.
-The most successful conservation initiatives honor local traditions, incorporate customary knowledge, and strengthen community agency.
-As the global community confronts climate change and biodiversity loss, it cannot afford to ignore the wisdom embedded in local cultures.
-By weaving cultural values into policy and practice, we can foster landscapes that are both ecologically resilient and culturally vibrant.
+The most successful conservation and sustainability initiatives honor local traditions, incorporate customary knowledge, and strengthen community agency.
+As the global community confronts accelerating climate change and biodiversity loss, it cannot afford to ignore the wisdom embedded in local cultures.